brucemcpherson/effex-api-client/README.md

 ### state

 This kind of subscription, would seem to introduce some *state* into the API process, but in fact the API itself is stateless.
 There is a separate server which manages notifications.
 The API simply registers details about interest in notifications as items in the back end cache.
 The push server watches for changes in data items and for those that want to know about them and handles all the connections with the push subscribers, so the push server itself is subscribed to the back end cache.
 This means that other APIS which were able to access the same database, would not need to implement their own push notification.

+### time synchronization

+The reference time for events is that of the API server.
+Browser times are likely to be a little out of sync with each other so be aware of this when working with push notifications.

 ## Contributing and environment